Early Start for High School Students

 The Early Admission application must be completed and signed by the student, parent

 or guardian, and a high school representative.
 You must submit a current high school

-Our Admissions staff will review each application and determine placement testing, and schedule and appointment to discuss the students plans.
+Our Admissions staff will review each application and determine placement testing, and schedule an appointment to discuss the student's plans.

 Once the application is approved, new student advising will schedule a registration meeting.

 Students under the age of compulsory education

 The Early Admission program is designed for high school seniors and select juniors.
 Students below the compulsory school age will be subject to a separate policy.